Habib-0007/Fyndit/README.md

-# Awesome AI Website
+# Fyndit AI

-Welcome to the Awesome AI Website project!
+Welcome to the Fyndit AI project!
 This website showcases the power of artificial intelligence through interactive demonstrations and engaging content.

 ## Features